Methicillin-resistant Staphylococcus aureus: Epidemiology

-HA-MRSA
+HA-MRSA (healthcare-associated)

 In a US cohort study of 1,300 healthy children, 2.4% carried MRSA in their nose.
 Bacterial sepsis occurs with most (75%) of cases of invasive MRSA infection.
 In 2009, there were an estimated 463,017 hospitalizations due to MRSA, or a rate of 11.74 per 1,000 hospitalizations.
 Many of these infections are less serious, but the Centers for Disease Control and Prevention (CDC) estimate that there are 80,461 invasive MRSA infections and 11,285 deaths due to MRSA annually.
 In 2003, the cost for a hospitalization due to MRSA infection was US$92,363; a hospital stay for MSSA was $52,791.

 Infection after surgery is relatively uncommon, but occurs as much as 33% in specific types of surgeries.
 Infections of surgical sites range from 1% to 33%.
 MRSA sepsis that occurs within 30 days following a surgical infection has a 15–38% mortality rate; MRSA sepsis that occurs within one year has a mortality rate of around 55%.
 There may be increased mortality associated with cardiac surgery.
-There is a rate of 12.9% in those infected with MRSA while only 3% infected with other organisms.
+There is a rate of 12.9% in those infected with MRSA, while only 3% infected with other organisms.
 SSIs infected with MRSA had longer hospital stays than those who did not.

 Globally, MRSA infection rates are dynamic and vary year to year.
-According to the 2006 SENTRY Antimicrobial Surveillance Program report, the incidence of MRSA bloodstream infections was 35.9 per cent in North America.
-MRSA blood infections in Latin America was 29%.
+According to the 2006 SENTRY Antimicrobial Surveillance Program report, the incidence of MRSA bloodstream infections was 35.9% in North America.
+MRSA blood infections in Latin America were 29%.
 European incidence was 22.8%.
-The rate of all MRSA infections in Europe ranged from 50% per cent in Portugal down to 0.8 per cent in Sweden.
+The rate of all MRSA infections in Europe ranged from 50% in Portugal down to 0.8% in Sweden.
 Overall MRSA infection rates varied in Latin America: Colombia and Venezuela combined had 3%, Mexico had 50%, Chile 38%, Brazil 29%, and Argentina 28%.